 Conclusion CVAA Compliance

 It is important to understand and comply with the Twenty-First Century Communications and Video Accessibility Act requirements.
-The CVAA was enacted for the public good and not inconvenience manufacturers of advanced communications services or service providers.
+The CVAA was enacted for the public good and not to inconvenience manufacturers of advanced communications services or service providers.
 To this end, the CVAA does not impose retrofitting of existing equipment or services, unlike website accessibility laws which require remediation of digital property to achieve compliance.

 Also, to ease the affected brands’ procedure, the Federal Communications Commission introduced different requirements with sufficient deadlines to meet these targets.
 Today, there are no excuses for non-compliance.